WordPress time to first byte taking too long? Learn how we deliver fast server response times without relying on ineffective plugins or tips.

 In 2017, Akçalı Boya expanded to the UK, founding Akçalı UK and launching the WRX brand.
 With products available in over 700 retail outlets, WRX has become a recognized name in the UK market.

-Permolit Boya’s WordPress Setup Before Globaliser:
+Permolit Boya’s Self-Hosting WordPress Setup Before Globaliser:

 1 Server Setup: